saigegit/SAIGE-doc/docs/UK_Biobank_WES_analysis.md

 - Index file: `${outputPrefix}_${pheno}_${chr}.txt.index`
 - Job summary file (showing time and memory usage for the job): `${outputPrefix}_${pheno}_${chr}.txt.runinfo.txt`

-## Benchmark on the cost for jobs on Dnanexus
+## Benchmark on the cost for jobs on DNAnexus

 - 2 quantitative traits: LDL, bone marrow density
 - 2 binary traits: T2D and Glaucoma(for Glaucoma, sample relatedness cutoff 0.125 was used)